dirrogate/Dj-Turntablism-Label-Maker/README.md

 **About**:

 Djing with Turntables is a dying skill and in keeping it alive, Virtual Reality offers hope.
-Unlike modern CDJs where colorful waveforms float by and 'markers' set loop and cue points, (giving rise CDJ cue button abuse & typical stutter in every transition/mix)...
+Unlike modern CDJs where colorful waveforms float by and 'markers' set loop and cue points, (giving rise cue button abuse & stutter mixing)...
 Besides Battle Djing, the art of turntablism involved physical tape/stickers stuck onto the vinyl records, or markers drawn on the inner label to help DJs scope out approximate beginnings of Phrases and interesting points to jump to, lifting with their fingers, the stylus and placing it physically on that section of the record.

 **Dirrogate Turntablism Marker System**: I figured a clock face label on (virtual Vinyl records) would be a great analogy to quickly align tonearm/stylus for Virtual Djs.